MizTangerine/NoteArchive/README.md

 ## Usage

 On the [live page](https://secret-sierra-01809.herokuapp.com/notes) click 'Get Started' to begin.
-The pencil icon in the upper left hand corner lets you add a new note.
+The pencil icon in the upper right hand corner lets you add a new note.
 The trash can icon next to the title deletes the selected note.

 ## License